Thirty-three years of testing things on myself.

 The first time I read about sardine fasting, it was a footnote in a discussion about protein-sparing modified fasts.
 The logic was elegant: keep insulin low, keep nitrogen balance positive, keep omega-3s coming in, do it for a finite window.
 I expected it to be unpleasant.
 It wasn’t.

-From first cycle to dozens
+From first cycle to twenty-plus

 One full cycle log is published openly on this site as proof of practice.
 Year-over-year biomarker trajectories live inside the Inner Circle, where the conversation can be specific without becoming generalized health advice.